resulal/resulal.github.io/_pages/index.md

   actions:
   - label: "<i class='fa fa-coffee'></i> Pour yourself a nice cup of coffee and have a look around."
     url:
-excerpt: "and this is **Thinking Systems** – a personal journal of technical writings.
-Welcome!
-I am a practicing process systems engineer based in Copenhagen area in Denmark.
+excerpt: "Welcome to **Thinking Systems** – a personal journal of writings on technical topics.
+I am Resul, a practicing process systems engineer based in Copenhagen area in Denmark.
 I enjoy *systems* thinking and love data-driven algorithms."
 ---

-Hi, I'm Resul.

-I am a chemical and a process systems engineer and I hold a Ph.D. in applying process systems engineering principles to the early-stage process design problems.
-Throughout my education, I have also acquired a profound understanding of modeling, simulation, and optimization of engineering processes as well as first hand experiences of algorithm development for data-driven decision making under uncertainty.
-I am currently working at the Research & Early Development business area of [Novo Nordisk A/S](https://www.novonordisk.com/).

-To reach out, send a message on [LinkedIn](https://www.linkedin.com/in/resulal/) or just [email](mailto:meresul@gmail.com) me!

-## Stay tuned.
+> Stay Hungry.
+Stay Foolish.